skiselev/micro_8088/Building_Instructions.md

   * Solder the R1-R8 resistors
   * Solder the X1 crystal.
 You might want to place a piece of a non-conductive plastic, e.g. a nylon washer between the crystal and the PCB
   * Solder the C1-C32 capacitors.
 Pay attention to the capacitors polarity if using polarized capacitors
   * Solder the RR1-RR5 resistor arrays.
 Pay attention to the orientation - pin number 1 is usually marked with a dot on the resistor array.
-Square pads on the PCB used to mark the first pin
+Square pads on the PCB are used to mark the first pin
   * Solder all the DIP sockets - U1, U2, U4 - U16.
 Pay close attention to the orientation of the sockets
   * Solder the PLCC socket for U3.
 Pay close attention to the orientation of this socket
   * Solder the DIP switches SW2 and SW3
   * Solder the LED D2.
 Pay attention to the LED polarity.
 If using a regular 3 mm LED you might want to bend its leads at the right angle, so that it points towards, and sticks through the ISA bracket
   * Solder the Q1 transistor
   * Solder the P2, P3, JP1 - JP4 headers.
-If using SPLD you don't need solder JP3 - JP4 headers, also if using 28.62626 MHz crystal, a wire jumper can be installed in place of the JP2 header, or it could be left unpopulated for 14.81313 MHz crystal
+If using SPLD you don't need solder JP3 - JP4 headers.
+Also if using 28.62626 MHz crystal, a wire jumper can be installed in place of the JP2 header, or it could be left unpopulated for 14.81313 MHz crystal
   * Solder the SW1 tactile button
   * Solder the P1 Mini DIN connector
   * Solder the SP1 speaker.
 Pay attention to the polarity